dankantor/lambdafai/README.md

 # lambdafai  [![Build Status](https://travis-ci.com/Clarifai/lambdafai.svg?token=hV4tTqzcLZhd9QUcMUt9&branch=master)](https://travis-ci.com/Clarifai/lambdafai)
-*Taking the “Lame” out of Lambda, since 2016*
+*We take the “Lame” out of Lambda*

 Lambdafai is a simple framework for building and deploying REST APIs using AWS Lambda, API Gateway, DynamoDB, and S3.
 It consists of: